 You can use a 3/8 or 5/8 inch SA to attach the individual pocket pieces to the SS of the garment.
 You get to choose which you prefer based on your personal preference.

 Choosing a 3/8 inch SA to attach the pocket pieces to the SS of the garment will allow the pocket to sit slightly inside the garment.

-Okay, go ahead and attach your pocket to the skirt FRONT and the skirt BACK, starting at the top intersection (or circle) and sewing to the bottom intersection (or circle).
+Okay, go ahead and attach your pocket to the skirt FRONT and the skirt BACK, starting at the top SA intersection and sewing to the bottom intersection.

 For precision, I like to take a couple manual stitches at the start and then backstitch before stitching forward.
 Then, when I am about two stitches away from the bottom intersection, I take two manual stitches and then backstitch.